akerbabber/blockchain-developer-bootcamp-final-project/README.md

 # blockchain-developer-bootcamp-final-project
-A decentralized otc desk for erc20 and nft.
+A decentralized otc desk for erc20 and nfts.